surajsharma286/java-design-principles/solid-principles/README.md

 * Design and writing of Code should be done in a way that new functionality can be added with minimum changes in the existing code.
 * Closely related to Single Responsibility Principle.
 * Class should not extend other class explicitly - we should define common interface instead.
-* There are 2 important design patterns that guarantee that open/closed principle is not violated:
+* There are 2 important design patterns that guarantee that open/closed principle not violated:
    1) Strategy Pattern.
    2) Template Pattern.